SumReflex Math tools

 Download

-Which Group Has Fewer Worksheet A quantity comparison sheet where children look at two groups and choose the set with fewer items.
+Which Group Has Fewer Worksheet Children count or compare both groups and mark the set with fewer items.

 Download